Available: Requestable

 Irons received classical training at the Bristol Old Vic Theatre School and started his acting career on stage in 1969.
 He appeared in many West End theatre productions, including the Shakespeare plays ''The Winter's Tale'', ''Macbeth'', ''Much Ado About Nothing'', ''The Taming of the Shrew'', and ''Richard II''.
 In 1984, he made his Broadway debut in Tom Stoppard's ''The Real Thing'', receiving the Tony Award for Best Actor in a Play.

-On television, Irons's break-out role came in the ITV series ''Brideshead Revisited'' (1981), receiving nominations for the British Academy Television Award and Golden Globe for Best Actor.
-He received a Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie for his performance in the miniseries ''Elizabeth I'' (2005).
-He starred as Pope Alexander VI in the Showtime historical series ''The Borgias'' (2011–2013) and as Adrian Veidt / Ozymandias in HBO's ''Watchmen'' (2019).
-In October 2011, he was named the Goodwill Ambassador for the UN's Food and Agriculture Organization .
+On television, Irons's break-out role came playing Charles Ryder in the ITV series ''Brideshead Revisited'' (1981), receiving nominations for the BAFTA Award, Primetime Emmy Award, Golden Globe Award for Best Actor.
+He received the Primetime Emmy Award for his portrayal of Robert Dudley, 1st Earl of Leicester in the HBO miniseries ''Elizabeth I'' (2005) and was Emmy-nominated for playing Adrian Veidt / Ozymandias in HBO's ''Watchmen'' (2019).
+He starred as Pope Alexander VI in the Showtime historical series ''The Borgias'' (2011–2013).
+In October 2011, he was named the Goodwill Ambassador for the UN's Food and Agriculture Organization.
 Provided by Wikipedia

 1. Brideshead revisited;